 Income (wage and salary)

 Between 2012 and 2020, average weekly earnings in Christchurch increased by 29%, slightly higher than the national average increase of 27% over the same period.
-Since a new method of measuring weekly earnings was introduced in June 2019, earnings in Christchurch have increased by 27% to $1,449 per week at December 2023, compared with a national increase of 26% ($1,483).
-Between 2012 and 2023, Christchurch wages have averaged around 3.3% lower than the national average, an improvement from averaging 4.4% lower between 1989 and 2010.
+Since a new method of measuring weekly earnings was introduced in June 2019, earnings in Christchurch have increased by 27% to $1,449 per week in December 2023, compared with a national increase of 26% ($1,483).
+Between 2012 and 2023, Christchurch wages averaged around 3.3% lower than the national average, an improvement from averaging 4.4% lower between 1989 and 2010.

 Positive result